akshat55narang/playwright-conduit/README.md

 - [rest](/rest/) - Contains methods to make API calls for setup and teardown in UI tests.
   [BaseApi.ts](./rest/BaseApi.ts) - Provides base request which sets up request context like baseUrl, etc. which can be used by all extending classes to make API calls promoting re-usability.
-- [tests] - contains all the tests.
+- [tests](/tests/) - contains all the tests.

 ## How to Run:
 -  Download this project on your local machine
 > git clone https://github.com/akshat55narang/playwright-conduit.git

-- From the playwright-conduit directory
+- cd to `playwright-conduit` folder
+- Run `npm install` to install all dependencies
+- Run `npx playwright install` - to install all the browsers.
 - Run tests
   - `npm run test`
 - View reports